optimeas/python-osf/README.md

 - OSF4
 ## Installation

-Setting up a virutal environment and installing the current master:
+Setting up a virtual environment and installing the current master:

 Windows: